Ulauncher/ext-api.ulauncher.io/README.md

 In order to access Mongodb run `docker exec -it ext-mongodb mongo ulauncher`

-# How to create an auth0 application
+# How to Create Auth0 Application

 1. After you sign up for auth0 account, click large button Create Application
 1. Choose a name (e.g. ulauncher ext-api)